 The importance of this sonographic finding is its contribution to general population screening for fetal abnormalities and fetal aneuploidy in the first trimester of pregnancy.
 Given the pivotal role that nuchal translucency sonography at 11 to 13 weeks’ gestation currently plays in general population screening for fetal abnormalities (Chapter 2), the finding of cystic hygroma will likely become more common.
 Once identified it is clear that such pregnancies are at significantly increased risk for a range of adverse outcomes.
 This includes up to a 50% chance of fetal aneuploidy (Malone et al., 2005a).
 Amongst euploid pregnancies there is almost a 50% chance of cardiac malformation or other major structural abnormality.
 Additionally, about one in four pregnancies with cystic hygroma in which a fetal abnormality has been excluded will result in spontaneous intrauterine fetal demise.
 Ultimately, only 15% to 20% of all cases of cystic hygroma identified in the first trimester will result in the birth of a healthy neonate at term (Malone et al., 2005a).

 Until recently it was difficult to assess the population prevalence of first trimester cystic hygroma as most studies have included only selected patients identified from high-risk referral centers (Bernstein et al., 1991).
-However, a recent general population screening study evaluated more than 38,000 unselected pregnancies from throughout the ...
+However, a recent general population screening study evaluated more than 38,000 unselected pregnancies ...